vikatgen/ta23-wordpress-theme/README.md

 This is a starter project for learning how to convert HTML templates into a WordPress theme.
 It includes HTML files and Tailwind CSS styling.

 > **New!** Check out our [WordPress Theme Development Guide](WORDPRESS-GUIDE.md) for detailed explanations of WordPress template files, theme structure, and how to use Advanced Custom Fields for dynamic content!
+>
+> For a step-by-step guide specific to converting these HTML templates to a WordPress theme, see our [Conversion Guide](CONVERSION-GUIDE.md).

 ## Project Structure